 Due to the short-term nature of these assets and historical experience, other financial assets are regarded as having a low probability of default.
 Therefore, the ECL has been assessed to be insignificant.

 The fees receivable includes bancassurance fees of UShs 9.1 billion (2023: UShs 8.3 billion).
-Other accounts receivable include spot transactions from counter parties of UShs 212 billion (2023: nil).
+Other accounts receivable includes unsettled bond spot transactions with counter parties of UShs 211 billion (2023:Nil).

 24 Goodwill and other intangible assets